cryptomegabyte/ali-kayani-opensource/python/articles/args_kwargs/README.md

 Take note that the name does not matter, I could change the function definition to `def sum(*args: tuple) -> int:` and the code would work the same, normally, engineers do just that.
 The name does not matter it's the `*` that does.

 # **kwargs

+We've seen how we can sent a variable number of arguments into a function that is determined at runtime, now we're going to look at how we can send in a variable numbers of `keyword arguments` (kwargs) into a function.

+The name `kwargs` is not important.
+I can name it `employee` if I wanted, what is important is the double asterisk `**`.